tbm/homepage/pages/debian/orion/qnap/ts-209/deinstall.md

 ---
-title: De-installing Debian on the QNAP TS-209
+title: Restoring the original QNAP firmware
 nav: De-installing Debian
 description: Restoring the original QNAP Firmware on the QNAP TS-209
 keywords: [Debian, QNAP, TS-209, original firmware]
 ---

-<h1>Restoring the original QNAP firmware</h1>

 If you want to restore the original QNAP firmware for some reason, you can follow the instructions below.
 Please note that this will only work if